Diagnostic Medical Sonography (A)

 Professional Program Acceptance - Student Selection

-The Diagnostic Medical Sonography (DMS) program is competitive and students are not guaranteed acceptance into the program(s).
+The Diagnostic Medical Sonography (DMS) programs are competitive and students are not guaranteed acceptance into the program(s).
 Students who satisfactorily complete their pre-professional requirements will apply for DMS program placement.
-Placement into the program is based on pre-professional course GPA, specific course grades (see pre-professional requirements above), face to face interview, previous work experience, letters of recommendations, and documentation of required patient care and shadowing experiences.
-Requirements are determined by each professional accredited programs.
-Students are strongly encouraged to familiarize themselves with the professional program entrance requirements as soon as deciding on the major.
-Requirements and application forms are available in the Advising Office and students are encouraged to seek advising as soon as they are considering this major.
-Upon application, interviews will be scheduled as part of the selection process.
-Interview preparation is strongly encouraged as the interviews along with academic performance comprise a significant portion of the candidate's application score for selection.
-If accepted, the professional component of the program(s) is up to 24 consecutive months long.
+Placement into the program is based on but not limited to the following: pre-professional course GPA, specific course grades (see pre-professional requirements above), face to face interview, previous work experience, letters of recommendations, and documentation of required patient care and shadowing experiences.
+Applicant requirements are determined by each respective accredited DMS program.
+Students are strongly encouraged to familiarize themselves with the professional program entrance requirements and meet with advising as soon as deciding on the major.
+Applications will be reviewed by the programs to determine if candidates are selected to interview.
+Interview preparation is strongly encouraged as the interviews, along with academic performance, comprise a significant portion of the candidate's application score.
+If accepted, the professional component of the program(s) is up to 24 consecutive months in length.

 Other Program Requirements